The Documentary Film Project

 Food Pharma

-Transparency and scale
+Transparency and human level scale

 John Robbins (Diet for a New America)